Việt Nam News and Law

-Việt Nam News is a Vietnamese English-language daily print newspaper with offices in Hanoi and Ho Chi Minh, published by the Vietnam News Agency, the news service of the Government of Vietnam.
-The newspaper was first published in 1991.
-It is published seven days a week and is the main English newspaper in Vietnam.
+Việt Nam News and Law (VNS) (formerly Việt Nam News) is a Vietnamese English-language daily print newspaper with offices in Hanoi and Ho Chi Minh and is published by the Vietnam News Agency, the news service of the Government of Vietnam.
+The newspaper was first published on 17 June 1991.
+It is one of the main English-language newspapers in Vietnam, and its current editor-in-chief is Nguyen Minh.

 The paper is a member of the Asia News Network.